Breast Cancer Research

-In addition, it is a condition of Avon Foundation for Women funding that all peer-reviewed articles supported in whole, or in part, by its grants must be made available in the PubMed Central online archive.
+In addition, similar to the current NIH policy, it is a condition of Avon Foundation for Women funding that all peer-reviewed articles supported in whole, or in part, by its grants must be made available in the PubMed Central online archive.

 Authors are to deposit an electronic copy of their final peer-reviewed manuscripts in PubMed Central.
 The manuscript is to be made publicly available in PubMed Central no later than 12 months after the official date of journal publication.
 This requirement applies to all Avon Foundation for Women grants awarded after Jan.
 1, 2012.